Spanish Wine Regions & Spanish Wine Labeling

 Keen on Spanish wine?
 If so, you may know that Spanish wines split into a number of appellations called Denominación de Origen (Denominació d’Origen in Catalan).
-However, you may have seen that wines from Rioja bear a D.O.Ca. acronym, and those from Priorat are labelled as D.O.Q.
+However, you may have seen that wines from Rioja bear a D.O.Ca. acronym and those from Priorat are labeled as D.O.Q.

 Why?
 What’s the difference between D.O. and D.O.Ca.?
 I found this simple and comprehensive article by Vinetur and decided to carefully translate it for you.

 D.O. wines are prestigious beverages.
 They come from a delineated area and are elaborated up to established standards of quality and authenticity.
-Each D.O. is controlled by a regulatory board, which is in charge of surveilling important aspects throughout the wine making process.
-This includes authorised grape varieties, grape yields per hectare, methods of wine-making and length of wine ageing.
+Each D.O. is controlled by a regulatory board, which is in charge of surveilling important aspects throughout the wine-making process.
+This includes authorized grape varieties, grape yields per hectare, methods of wine-making, and length of wine aging.

 In order to acknowledge a wine-producing area as D.O., such areas should have been previously acknowledged – for at least five years – as a quality wine producer under a geographical indication.

 The D.O.Ca. wine category is only conferred to those wine regions that have adhered to high standards of quality during a long and sustained period of time.

 The first wine appellation to achieve the D.O.Ca. status was Rioja in 1991.
 In 2000, the Catalan wine area of Priorat became a D.O.Q.

 Some must-have requirements to be a D.O.Ca. include: